Hello 2021: Hello 2021: UK

 Sponsored by JD Sports, Hello 2021: UK had appearances by Behzinga, Big Narstie, Katherine Ryan, Michaela Coel, the cast of People Just Do Nothing (known as Kurupt FM), Yammy, WillNE, Holly H, Natasia Demetriou, and Ellie White.
 It also had performances and cameos by Dua Lipa, Anne-Marie, MNEK with Joel Corry, Aitch & AJ Tracey, Adrian Bliss, Calfreezy, Cassetteboy, DJ Beats, Humza Arshad, Jessica Kellgren-Fozard, Joe Wicks, Naomi Campbell, Nigel Ng, Novympia, Olivia Neill, Raye, and RuPaul.

-Like its American counterpart, the British special will premiere on December 31 at 10:30pm GMT through the YouTube Originals channel.
+Like its American counterpart, the British special aired on December 31 at 10:30pm GMT on the YouTube Originals channel.

 Hello 2021: Korea

 Hello 2021: Korea was hosted by comedians Yang Se-chan and Hwang Je-sung and will feature appearances by top and rising Korean content creators and artists such as GGILGGIL Market, Tester Hoon, and Balming Tiger.
 It will begin streaming on December 31 at 11pm KST via the YouTube Korea Spotlight channel.